-basic FM structure.
+Many other works have proposed modifications to the basic FM structure.
 Observing that each module can be locked only once during a pass, Hoffman [23] proposed an unlocking mechanism that allows modules to move if they have been locked in the "wrong" cluster.
-Dasdan and Aykanat [11] have proposed a multi-way variant of FM that allows a small constant number (e.g., three or four) of module moves per pass.
-In a similar spirit, Dutt and Deng [14] also propose a promising method called CDIP which allows the iterative improvement algorithm to reverse a sequence of bad moves and then try some different sequence.
+Dasdan and Aykanat [11] have proposed a multiway variant of FM that allows a small constant number (e.g., three or four) of module moves per pass.
+In a similar spirit, Dutt and Deng [14] also propose a promising method called CDIP which allows the iterative improvement algorithm to reverse a sequence of bad moves, and then try some different sequence.
 Backing up in this manner prevents continuing an entire pass in which positive gain is unlikely to be realized.
-Yeh et al. [44] proposed an extension of Sanchis' multi-way partitioning algorithm that alternates "primal" passes of module moves with "dual" passes of net moves; however, runtimes for dual passes are a factor of 9-10 higher than for a primal pass.
-In their study on circuit partitioning algorithms, the authors of [21] conclude that dual passes "are not worthwhile".
-Park and Park [34] propose to integrate size constraints into the cut objective and Shin and Kim [40] propose to gradually tighten size constraints between FM passes.
+Yeh et al. [44] proposed an extension of Sanchis' multiway partitioning algorithm that alternates "primal" passes of module moves with "dual" passes of net moves; however, run times for dual passes are a factor of 9-10 higher than for a primal pass.
+In their study on circuit partitioning algorithms, the authors of [21] conclude that dual passes "are not worthwhile."
+Park and Park [34] propose to integrate size constraints into the cut objective, and Shin and Kim [40] propose to gradually tighten size constraints between FM passes.

 These are just some of the many proposed modifications to the basic FM structure.
-We chose to adopt only CLIP and LIFO within our algorithm because neither of these modifications increase runtime significantly, while both enhance solution quality.
-Whether the runtime sacrifices for dual passes, CDIP, or lookahead are worthwhile remains an open direction for future work.
+We chose to adopt only CLIP and LIFO within our algorithm because neither of these modifications increases run time significantly, while both enhance solution quality.
+Whether the run time sacrifices for dual passes, CDIP, or lookahead are worthwhile remains an open direction for future work.